-DEATH OF THE NOTED VIRGIN-IAN ANNOUNCED.
+DEATH OF THE NOTED VIRGIN-

-Paralysis the Malady that Carried Him Off-One of the Best Known and Bravest Officers of the Confederate Army During the War-His Sensational Exploits in the United States Senate Chamber as a Republican.
+IAN ANNOUNCED.
+Paralysis the Malady that Carried Him Off-One of the Best Known and Bravest Officers of the Confederate Army During the War-His bensational Exploits in the United States Senate Chamber as a Republican.

 WASHINGTON, Oct.
-9. -General William Mahone, ex-United States senator from Virginia, died here at 1 o'clock this afternoon from paralysis.
+9 .- General William Mahone, ex-United States senator from Virginia, died here at 1 o'clock this afternoon from paralysis.
 He was stricken during the night of September 29 and only partially rallied.
 His case had been hopeless for some

 General Mahone emerged from the war with the halo of glory about his name.
 The citizens of Petersburg, his home, through the city council offered him a lot to build on.
-It was a recog nition of the services of the galiant Mahone brigade.
+It was a recog nition of the services of the gallant Mahone brigade.
 He was a son of the state and, after Lee and "Stonewall" Jackson, her greatest fighter in the rebellion.
 The night before the surrender at Appomattox General Lee called Mahone into his tent.
-There the two went over the situation to gether.
+There the two went over the situation together.
 They agreed that surrender was the only thing.
 General Mahone did not accept the lot offered by the city, but the citizens united again and by subscription bought a house and lot and presented it to Mrs. Mahone.
 She likewise declined to accept the gift.
-But the general bought on Market street and built the residence which he had since occupied, together with Mrs. Mahone and his two sons, William and Butler, and his daughter, Nettie.
+But the general bought on Market street and built the residence which he had since occupied, together with Mrs. Mahone and his two sons, William and Butler, and his daughter,

 Mahone and the exploits of the Mahone brigade were celebrated in prose and song.
 For years the "Little Wizard" was the idol of his people.
 But he became a Republican.
 Then the idol of Virginia and of the South was pulled from its pedestal.

-General Mahone was the son of fine old fashioned tavern keeper, who lived on the Jerusalem plank road in the black belt below Petersburg.
+General Mahone was the son of a fine old fashioned tavern keeper, who lived on the Jerusalem plank road in the black belt below Petersburg.
 The boy passed through the Virginia military institute as a free scholarship man and began life as a civil engineer.
 He built the railroad from Richmond up to the Southern terminus of the Pennsylvania over back of Alexandria.
 In the rebellion he was known as a hard fighter.
-For exceptional hard fighter.
-For exceptional bravery at the time of the explosion of Grant's mine underneath Lee's works, July 30, 1864, he was given the sobriquet of the "hero of the crater."
-He was commissioned a brigadier general in March, 1864, and major general in August of the same year.
+For exceptional bravery at the time of the explosion of Grant's mine underneath Lee's works, July 30, 1864, he was given the